RiskOps, or Risk Operations, is just as important a field as it is misunderstood. Let’s clear things up here.

 Automation and productivity features: When processes need to be checked hundreds or thousands of times a day, it’s important to know that your tools can be stringed together for maximum productivity, and reduce the amount of time spent performing manual reviews.

 Security features: RiskOps should meet a certain level of security when it comes to data protection, for instance, meeting those required by the ISO270001 certification, or for GDPR and fraud detection.

-Modular tools, easy integration: when risk management becomes a business decision, there is often a clash with the IT department over complex integrations and operational downtime.
-We believe this should be a concern of the past, thanks to advances in modular risk management technology, and short integration time frames.
+Modular tools, easy integration: When risk management becomes a business decision, there is often a clash with the IT department over complex integrations and operational downtime.
+We believe this should be a concern of the past, thanks to advances in modular risk management software & technology, and short integration time frames.

 Please see this article for more information on how to choose the right fraud management system.